CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Time on Page

-Google Analytics’ Goals feature lets you track these conversions easily.
+Google Analytics’ Goals feature lets you track these conversions pretty easily.
 Goals can be things like reaching a certain page, spending a set amount of time on your site, or viewing a certain number of pages.

 Improving Future Content Plans